pedro/gstame/README.md

 }
 ```

-I'd like to wrap it with Node stubs immitating the Google elements so we can do things like:
+With the right stubs immitating Google elements and ui, you could test your `gs` with your favorite Node testing tools:

 ```js
 var assert = require('chai').assert;